terra-campaigns/degenesis/_notions/inklings.md

 	- Corridor of 100km is poisoned by spitalians
 	- Have to pass underneath
 	- The Garganti knows how to cross
+- [ ] Add fractal forest to the map
+- [ ] Psychonaults trap in the tracks

 %% kanban:settings
 ```